codeaches/codeaches.github.io/_posts/2018-11-10-Spring Cloud-Setup Config Server to use GIT.md

 Spring Cloud Config Server can be used to externalize the configuration files.
 With the help of Config Server we have a central place to manage external properties for applications across all environments.

-In this tutorial, let's see how a config server can be setup to use properties stored in GIT repository.
+In this tutorial, let's setup a Spring Cloud Config Server render properties stored in GIT repository.

 ### Objective
- - Create properties file for development and production environments in GIT
+ - Create properties files for development and production environments in GIT
  - Use [Spring Initializr](https://start.spring.io/){:target="_blank"} to generate spring boot config server application
  - Configure config server to point to GIT to render the configuration
  - Use [Spring Initializr](https://start.spring.io/){:target="_blank"} to generate spring boot Web application